ryanhowdy/fcms/ReadMe.txt

     gallery/photos/
     gallery/upimages/

-  3. Run the install.php file.
+  3. Go to http://www.yourdomain.com/fcms/ where yourdomain.com is your domain and
+     fcms/ is the directory you used to install FCMS.

-  4. Delete the install.php file from your web host.
+  4. It is recommended that you delete the install.php file after installation.

 II.
-Upgrading from 1.3 or 1.3.1 to 1.4
+Upgrading from 1.4 to 1.5

   1. Delete all files except for the files in the following directories: